MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-logon.md

 - A *user credential* is a secret string recorded in the physical staff card or barcode that is scanned during sign-in.
 For security reasons, Microsoft recommends that the user credential should be at least 256 bits to meet the industry standard, which is 44 characters encoded as a Base64 string.
 - A *credential ID* is an internal concept generated according to the user credential and grant type.
 The credential ID must be unique to identify staff workers.
 The maximum allowed length of the credential ID is 256 bits due to the data store restriction.

 The following example demonstrates the uniqueness requirement of credential IDs.
-You have two cards, one of which has the credentials 12345ABCDE, and one of which has the credentials 12345FGHIJ.
-The out-of-box extended sign-in implementation uses the first five characters as the credential ID.
+You have two staff cards, one of which has the credentials 12345ABCDE, and one of which has the credentials 12345FGHIJ.
+The out-of-the-box extended sign-in implementation uses the first five characters as the credential ID.
 As a result, the two cards have the same credential ID (12345), and therefore can't both be used to uniquely identify staff workers.

 ## Set up extended sign-in